AIDC-AI/Marco-o1/README.md

 1. Performance of Marco-o1-CoT vs. Qwen2-7B-Instruct:

-   - In the mgsm-en dataset, Marco-o1-CoT shows an advantage over Qwen2-7B-Instruct, as shown in Figure 4, which is expected due to the fine-tuning with English CoT data.
+   - In the MGSM-en dataset, Marco-o1-CoT shows an advantage over Qwen2-7B-Instruct, as shown in Figure 4, which is expected due to the fine-tuning with English CoT data.
-   - In the mgsm-zh dataset, however, Marco-o1-CoT exhibits a decrease in performance compared to Qwen2-7B-Instruct.
+   - In the MGSM-zh dataset, however, Marco-o1-CoT exhibits a decrease in performance compared to Qwen2-7B-Instruct.
 This decline is attributed to the fact that the CoT data used for fine-tuning was in English, which may not transfer effectively to the Chinese dataset.

 2. Impact of MCTS Integration:

    - The three MCTS-enhanced models demonstrate improvements over Marco-o1-CoT, indicating that incorporating MCTS helps to expand the model's solution space and increase the probability of obtaining correct answers.
    - However, since we use the Confidence Score as the reward, the tree search results exhibit significant randomness.
-In mgsm-en, the "Step as Action" strategy performs the best, while in mgsm-zh, the "Mini-Step as Action (32)" strategy yields the highest accuracy.
+In MGSM-en, the "Step as Action" strategy performs the best, while in MGSM-zh, the "Mini-Step as Action (32)" strategy yields the highest accuracy.
    - Currently, as shown in Figure 5-6, we cannot draw definitive conclusions about which action strategy is superior.
 We believe that as the reward becomes more accurate, the larger solution space provided by MCTS will demonstrate greater potential.

 <div align="center">